Updated April 14, 2018

 4. Reports, studies, etc. by not-for-profit publishers, government agencies, etc.

-An article in Wikipedia entitled “Books published per country per year,” covers 84 countries, quotes from various statistical sources (not all of them current), and estimates that some 1.2 million titles are published annually worldwide.
-(Again, as many of the sources are dated, the number is probably larger: for example the U.S. published 411,422 titles in 2007, about 240,000 more than recorded in the Wikipedia entry).
-This number is essentially corroborated by UNESCO data, most of it from the 1990s, listing a total of 1,004,725 titles published in 78 countries.
+An article in Wikipedia entitled “Books published per country per year,” covers 123 countries, quotes from various statistical sources (not all of them current), and estimates that some 1.2 million titles are published annually worldwide (this based on UNESCO data).

-The only figure I can find on worldwide book sales is from John Kremer, who writes, without quoting sources, “In 1995, world book sales reached $80 billion.
+One figure for worldwide book sales is from John Kremer, who writes, without quoting sources, “In 1995, world book sales reached $80 billion.
 Worldwide book sales are expected to hit $90 billion by the year 2000.”
 As Kremer states that U.S. books sales were $25.5 billion in 1995, then the ratio of U.S.-to-worldwide sales was about 1:3.
 I would expect the ratio has increased somewhat in the last 12 years, and so using BISG’s 2008 U.S. sales figure of roughly $40 billion, worldwide book sales should be in the $135-$150 billion range.

 The Canadian Government’s Statistics Canada agency counted 1,324 publishing companies in 2005, representing total sales of (CDN) $2.4 billion.
 It cautioned however that “the number of establishments is comprised mainly of small companies.
 Of the 1324 establishments for the industry only 444 were in the survey portion.
 This means that most of the movement in number of establishments from year to year comes from 884 companies that had under $50,000 in revenue.”